mehdios36000/nodejs-express/README.md

 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ```

-This will generate a  hash that can be used as your `JWT_SECRET`.
+This will generate a unique hash that can be used as your `JWT_SECRET`.
 Copy the output and paste it into your environment variable file under `JWT_SECRET`.

 ## Additional Resources